 If trauma or chronic stress has occurred in a teen’s life, brain development is disrupted and delayed and often disorganised and unintegrated, but they are experiencing the same changes and remodelling as the healthy teen brain, only in chaos (Hoehn, 2013).

 In Queensland a person under 10 years is not criminally responsible at law for anything they do, or fail to do.
 Once a child turns 10, they are subject to the criminal justice system, and they can be charged with virtually any offence an adult can be charged with.
 There is some variation in the legal process in dealing with child offenders by way of recognition that children are still young and developing, and are vulnerable in a system dominated by adults.

-Queensland is the only state or territory in Australia where a person once they turn 17 years of age is considered to be an adult for the purposes of the criminal justice system and will be prosecuted in the adult jurisdiction.
+Queensland has been the only state or territory in Australia where a person once they turn 17 years of age is considered to be an adult for the purposes of the criminal justice system and will be prosecuted in the adult jurisdiction.
 This is in breach of Australia’s international obligations and leads to some very perverse outcomes.
 It is also confusing for young people visiting from interstate, such as during schoolies week.
 Legislation was passed in November 2016, which provides for 17-year-old youth to be included in the youth justice system within the next 12 months.
 Until the date is proclaimed, the following information continues to apply to young people 10 to 16 years inclusive.

 The Department of Justice and Attorney-General carries the responsibility for youth justice policy and programs as well as the court system.